ibm-cloud-docs/vpc/delete-vpc-resources.md

     Although the resource's status immediately changes to **Deleting**, it can take up to 30 minutes for the delete operation to complete.
 The subnet can't be deleted until all attached resources are no longer displayed in the console.
     {: tip}

-4. After all attached resources are deleted, go back to the subnet's details page and click the delete icon.
+4. After all attached resources are deleted, go back to the subnet's details page, and click the delete icon.
-5. After you delete all subnets, go back to the details page for the VPC and click the delete icon.
+5. After you delete all subnets, go back to the details page for the VPC, and click the delete icon.
 The VPC and any public gateways are deleted.

 ## Deleting a VPC by using the IBM Cloud CLI
 {: #deleting-using-cli}
 {: cli}

-This topic provides examples of how to delete resources from your {{site.data.keyword.vpc_full}}, for every VPC resource, in the suggested order.
+The following examples show how to delete resources from your {{site.data.keyword.vpc_full}}, for every VPC resource, in the suggested order.
 {: shortdesc}

-Here are some key facts to remember about deletion:
+The following key facts are important to remember about deletion:

 * A VPC cannot be deleted until it is empty.
 * All containing resources must be deleted successfully before the parent resource can be deleted.